jasonbarry/react-forex-price/README.md

 - `USD`: US dollar

 There may be plans to support other currencies in the future.
 There are no plans to support cryptocurrencies.

+## Testing

+- Run `yarn lint` to lint with eslint
+- Run `yarn flow` for static type analysis with flow
+- Run `yarn test` to run unit tests with jest
+- Run `yarn test:full` for all of the above

+All tests are run on each pull request via CircleCI.

 ## Contributing